dejotb/Notes/README.md

 Additionally, the tool's settings options allow to:

-- generate a random, inspirational quote (used external API),
+- generate a random, inspirational quote (used external API) that changes every hour,
+- pin a note to the top of a list,
 - change theme,
 - delete all notes.

-Tool also gives instructions for the first entry of new note, in the form of arrows and comments that dissapear on creation of a second note.
+Tool also gives instructions for the first entry of new note, in the form of arrows and comments, that dissapear on creation of a second note.

 Notes and theme settings are stored in a local storage.